Experiential feeling therapy addressing the pain of the lack of love.

 - The initiator repeats their controlling behavior, stuck in a loop of unresolved feelings.

 Research provides abundant evidence that we are unique individuals.
-To me, it’s a strong indicator of who’s best qualified to figure out what to do with each of our unique lives.
+It’s a strong indicator of who is best qualified to figure out what to do with each of our unique lives.

 A person who’s driven to control others’ lives usually won’t accept research into epigenetics as instructive for understanding themself as an individual.
 They’ll unconsciously use research as a way to enable their act outs, and as such, view it as offering opportunities for interventions into the lives of others.